ashishsalunkhe/ABURobocon2018/README.md

 **Autonomous and Manual Robots:**</br>
  - Worked with a team of 6 programmers.
 Built 2 robots - autonomous and manual.
  - Worked on real-time object detection, tracking.
  - Hardware devices: Arduino, Sensors, Actuators, Pneumatic Cylinders, and Rasberry Pi.
-Used OpenCV, MATLAB and Simulink.
+Used OpenCV, MATLAB and Simulink.</br>
  **Object Detection**
     - Detected Ring Poles in ABU Robocon 2018 using blob analysis.
 Blob analysis was used as a workflow for conversion between color spaces, color thresholding, morphological operations.